EGR314-2025-S-306/EGR314-Team306/docs/report.md

 Meetings will typically be held during *chosen hours* and are preferably in-person.
 If circumstances do not allow for a normal meeting time, a more suitable meeting time should be discussed and agreed upon.
 Meeting schedule will be kept in *personal or group* calendar for reminders.
 For more spontaneous meetings, members may not be required to attend if personal reasons arise.

 ### Roles & Responsibilities

 Name | Role | Duties
 -----|------|--------
 *name* | Meeting Leader    | Schedules team meetings, creates and distributes an agenda for each meeting *name* | Meeting Recorder  | Takes minutes of each team meeting, including attendance, and records action items and to whom they are assigned
-*name* | Assignment Leader | Coordinates the team's work on a given assignment to Canvas before the due date Ian Anderson | Project Monitor   | Tracks the team's progress relative to the project schedule (Gantt Chart) and keeps team members apprised of deadlines and project status
+Aarshon George | Assignment Leader | Coordinates the team's work on a given assignment to Canvas before the due date Ian Anderson | Project Monitor   | Tracks the team's progress relative to the project schedule (Gantt Chart) and keeps team members apprised of deadlines and project status

 Assigned roles are subject to change at any time